SDS-AAU/SDS-2020/M3/workshop3/README.md

 * Please work in notebooks, and be ready to present your process throughout and at the end of the workshop.
-* Feel free to use kaggle etc notebooks as inspiration.
+* Feel free to use kaggle notebooks, Keras documentation etc. as inspiration.

 ![alt_text](https://pbs.twimg.com/media/EI7DWlmXsAAwCte?format=jpg&name=4096x4096)